Artenuvielle/GW2-SCT/README.md

 ## Version History

+* 1.2-RC1
+	* Added translation support
+	* Added support for chinese fonts
+	* Added option for filtering out skills of a given id
+	* Optimized message interpreting being run once per message before render and then on the fly only when options change (boosts FPS).
+	* Fixed the mixup of damage and healing due to arcdps update
+	* Fixed skill icons not being displayed for pets
 * 1.1-RC3
 	* Added support for ArcDPS API revision 1
 	* Added list of skill ids to filter from all messages